cjand225/RESTful-Database-Flask-API/README.md

     Incorrent Amount of Parameters

 ## Notes

-Not a lot of testing was done, but testing scripts and an semi-automated testing can be found in /scripts folder
+testing scripts and an semi-automated testing can be found in /scripts folder

 Make sure to put any scripts you want to test in scripts/tests, then you can just use the following: